ryan2625/c1101-peripheral/README.md

 ### Determining spi_bus_initialize parameters
 - SPI3_HOST
     - The SPI peripheral you are selecting.
-There are 4 SPI peripherals on the classic ESP32.
+There are four SPI peripherals on the classic ESP32.
 Two are tied to internal ESP32 operations, while SPI2_HOST and SPI3_HOST are available for public interfacing.
 - busConfig
     - mosi_io_num: The GPIO pin that connects the MOSI pin.
     - miso_io_num: The GPIO pin that connects the MISO pin.